VasekStolba/Erebus-Archive-System/Legislation/"Criminal Code" (L-002).md

      12. committed the criminal offence as an organizer, a member of an organized group or a member of a conspiracy.

 #### §6 Conditions Preluding Illegality of an Act
-  1. EXTREME NECESSITY - An act otherwise criminal, by which a person repels an impending danger to the foundation, an individual, group of individuals, an organization, or the foundation, shall not be considered criminal.
+  1. EXTREME NECESSITY - An act otherwise criminal, by which a person repels an impending danger to an individual, group of individuals, an organization, or the foundation, shall not be considered criminal.
      1. The above can not apply if such danger could have been repelled otherwise under the given conditions, or if the consequences caused are evidently equally serious or even more serious than the imminent consequence, or if the person threatened by the consequence was obliged to bear it.
   2. NECESSARY DEFENCE - An act otherwise criminal, by which a person averts an impending or progressing attack to an individual, group of individuals, an organization, or the foundation, shall not be considered criminal.
      1. The above can not apply if the defence was obviously grossly disproportionate to the manner of the attack.